 Amaryl (glimepiride) is a prescription drug that’s used to treat type 2 diabetes.
 The drug comes as a tablet that you swallow.
 It’s usually taken once per day.

-This article describes the dosages of Amaryl, as well as its strengths and how to take it.
+This article describes the dosage and administration of Amaryl.
 To learn more about Amaryl, see this in-depth article.

-Note: This chart highlights the basics of Amaryl’s dosage.
-Be sure to read on for more detail.
+The chart below highlights the basics of Amaryl’s dosage.
+Be sure to read on for more details.